Architectural Roofing Shingles vs. Standard Asphalt Shingles: What is the Difference?

 Paragon Exteriors Installs Architectural Shingles Throughout Waukesha and Milwaukee Counties Wisconsin

 If you’re looking for a reliable, trustworthy company to replace your roof with architectural shingles consider Paragon Exteriors.
-With our lifetime workmanship warranty, factory certified installations, and price-match guarantee you’re not going to find better pricing or better workmanship for your roof replacement.
+With our 10 year workmanship warranty, factory certified installations, and price-match guarantee you’re not going to find better pricing or better workmanship for your roof replacement.

 Paragon Exteriors also offers easy to qualify financing programs as well so you can get the roof you need now without worrying about how you’re going to find the lump sum of money to pay for it.
 You can read about our roof financing programs here.